demml/opsml/docs/docs/interfaces/model/interfaces.md

 ```

 ### **Final Note**
 It is up to you to make sure your subclass works as expected and is compatible with the `ModelCard` class.
-If you feel your subclass is useful to others, please consider contributing it to the `Opsml` library.
+If you feel your subclass is useful to others, please consider contributing it to the `OpsML` library.
 In addition, if using a custom subclass, others will not be able to load/use your `card` unless they have access to the custom subclass.